Mission – Vision

 Board of Directors

-Nathalie Guiot, President, Founder
+Nathalie Guiot, President, Founder, Artistic Director

 Nathalie Guiot, Founder

-Writer, curator and art collector, Nathalie Guiot studied journalism and communication.
-She founded Anabet Editions in the 2000s and, in 2012, created Thalie Art Project as an association offering a platform for artistic and performance activities.
-The association has now become a private foundation, Thalie Art Foundation.
-A founding member of the Tokyo Art Club (Palais de Tokyo), committed to promoting education, Nathalie Guiot contributes to the educational activities of Wiels (Center for Contemporary Art, Brussels) and is also a co-founder of the Fonds des Amis de la Cambre pour l’International and at the initiative of the Thalie fund (hosted by the King Baudoin Foundation) that supports a school for disadvantaged children in India.
-Nathalie Guiot is the author of ‘Collectionneurs, les VIP de l’art contemporain’ (Anabet Editions, 2008), ‘Conversations, l’artiste et le collectionneur’, (BlackJack Editions, 2013).
+An Author, curator, art collector, Nathalie Guiot studied journalism and communication.
+She founded Anabet Éditions in the 2000s and in 2012, created Thalie Art Project, an association that produces artistic and performative encounters.
+The association has become now a private foundation, ThalieLab.
+Founding member of the Tokyo Art Club (Palais de Tokyo), Engaged on education issues, Nathalie Guiot contributes to the educational action of WIELS (Center for Contemporary Art, Brussels), co-founder of the Fund of Friends of the Cambre for the International and at the initiative of the Thalie fund (hosted by the King Baudouin Foundation) which supports a school in India for disadvantaged children, she is also a member of the Design Acquisition Committee at the Pompidou Center, former juror of the Discovery Prize Friends of the Palais de Tokyo, and active sponsor of other cultural institutions in France and Belgium.
+Nathalie Guiot is also the author of “Collectors, the VIPs of contemporary art” (Anabet Éditions, 2008), “Conversations, the artist and the collector”, (BlackJack Editions, 2013).